 If the galette was a person, it’d be the one who “dresses down”, but somehow still looks more fashionable than everybody else.
 The one who isn’t keen on planning, and figures everything will work out in the end.
 The galette is your solution to the holidays: trendy, easy, damn delicious.

-- Good flour: Quality, all-purpose flour is so important for tasty baked goods!
-I used Bob’s Red Mill Organic Unbleached White Flour (This is the same high protein flour used by professional bakers and produces high, well-textured loaves of bread equally as well as it produces light, airy baked goods.
-Coupon here!)
+Good flour: Quality, all-purpose flour is so important for tasty baked goods!
+I used Bob’s Red Mill Organic Unbleached White Flour.

 - 3 Granny Smith apples 350 g, peeled, cored, and thinly sliced